prestonmoline/prestonmoline.github.io/_posts/2024-05-07-The-Fall-Guy.md

 ---
-date: 2023-10-17 12:00:00
+date: 2024-05-07 12:00:00
 layout: post
-title: The Killer
+title: The Fall Guy
-subtitle: Is David Fincher's new thriller thrilling enough to see?
+subtitle: Is 'The Fall Guy' the star of the show, or does it fall flat?
-description: The Killer Movie Review
+description: The Fall Guy Movie Review
 category: blog
-image: /assets/img/uploads/TheKiller.jpg.webp
+image: /assets/img/uploads/TheFallGuy.jpg
-optimized_image: /assets/img/uploads/TheKiller-Wide.jpeg
+optimized_image: /assets/img/uploads/TheFallGuy-Wide.jpeg
 tags:
   - fate
   - travel